Growing Minds, Blooming Dreams:

 City Garden School in Columbia, Missouri, is inspired by Waldorf Education.
-We offer a full-time school for kindergarten through 7th grade and part-time homeschool enrichment.
-(We are adding 8th grade in the 2024-25 school year.)
+We offer a full-time school for kindergarten through 8th grade.
 At this time, we hold most of our classes at Karis Church in Columbia.
 We have partnered with Camp Takimina and offer nature-intensive blocks for 3-4 weeks in both the Fall and Spring in an outdoor camp setting and Outdoor Fridays every week throughout the school year.

 At City Garden School, we believe wisdom begins with wonder.
 Education is not just a matter of memorization and test-taking.
 We endeavor to bring a curriculum that balances academic rigor to educate the whole child through art and practical skills, music, movement, and social and moral development.
 Students learn through experience.
 We are proud to nurture children as they find meaning and purpose in life with confidence and a sense of responsibility.

 Five Reasons Parents Choose a City Garden School Education for Their Child

 As a parent, you can be sure that choosing City Garden for your child is a safe and smart choice.
 Your homework has already been done by millions of parents who’ve sent their own children to schools using the Waldorf approach across the globe.

 1) Be sure your child will be prepared and successful